SharleneNdinda/jenga_qr/README.md

 Jenga QR is a simple light-weight service.
 It is meant to deliver the following:

-    ✅ Be able to generate unique QR codes based on a give url.
+    ✅ Be able to generate unique QR codes based on a give text.

 ### 🚀 Getting Started